bagisto/user-guide/src/orders/create-refunds.md

 <ImagePopup src="/images/orders/adjustfee-refund.png" alt="Adjustment Fee Refund" />

-After that it will get redirected to the **Refund Grid** and show the refunded amount in the grid as shown in the below image.
+After the refund is created, you are redirected to the **Refund Grid**, which shows the refunded amount as in the below image.

 <ImagePopup src="/images/orders/refund-grid.png" alt="Refund Grid" />

-By the above steps, you can easily **Refund** in Bagisto.
+By the above steps, you can **Refund** in Bagisto.